Assert a condition in Lua with assert. Check types, validate function returns, and when not to use assert for user-facing errors.

 - xpcall

-Call a function with a custom error handler.
-Like pcall but gives you the raw error message instead of a string.
-Useful for logging, debugging, and building...
+xpcall calls a function with a custom error handler.
+The handler gets the raw error value, not a string.
+Essential for logging and structured error handling.